Using RMarkdown

 There are many options that you can provide to a code chunk.
 Below is a list of the different options and the choices you can make regarding these options:

-• echo: (TRUE/FALSE) This option indicates whether or not the code should be displayed in the markdown document.
+) This option indicates whether or not the code should be displayed in the markdown document. - eval: (

-• eval: (TRUE/FALSE) This option indicates whether or not the code should be evaluated in the markdown document.
-This may be useful if you want to turn off certain chunks of code that you are testing or are unsure if they will run properly.
+) This option indicates whether or not the code should be evaluated in the markdown document.
+This may be useful if you want to turn off certain chunks of code that you are testing or are unsure if they will run properly. - results: (

-• include: (TRUE/FALSE) This option indicates whether or not the code and results should be shown.
+) This option indicates whether or not the code and results should be shown. - message/warnings:

 Setting Global Code Chunk Options